pjay79/asksteve/README.md

 - use react-native-auth0 Authentication API for login with passwordRealmGrant with custom form
 - refactor / add components
 - testing with Jest / Enzyme
-- add message if search and results are empty
+- add ui message if search and results are empty, currently just blank screen is seen
 - add pagination
-- flatlist peformance
+- add flatlist peformance tweaks